All Episodes

 But if you do that long enough, the sex drive is greater than the sex preference.

-And they tittle around with little boys.
+And they tittle around the little boys.

-And then they're they'd make the mistake of instead of taking this on the chin, let's hide this and you know, just send them over to this other church in another area because if it makes us all look bad if this guy gets caught, but that makes you look worse.
+And then they make the mistake of instead of taking this on the chin, let's hide this and just send them over to this other church in another area because it makes us all look bad if this guy gets caught.

-Yeah, that's what the ADL did, like helping rapists and murderers get away with it because they thought it made Jews look bad.
+That's what the ADL did, like helping rapists and murderers get away with it because they thought it made Jews look bad.

-It's like that makes you look worse.
+It's like, that makes you look worse.

-That was just all on them as an individual.
+Because that was just all on them as an individual.

-It's nothing to do with you, but then as an organization, you're coming in and trying to save Leon Frank, murdered little girls and raped a 13-year-old in a pencil factory and that makes you look worse.
+But as an organization, you're coming in and trying to save Leon Frank, murdered little girls and raped a 13-year-old in a pencil factory.

 Why are you helping a criminal?

-Fuck that guy, you know.
+Fuck that guy.

-It makes BLM look bad when they're championing people like George Fentonall, like Eric Gardner or somebody, that's an innocent man that was just choked to death and did nothing wrong at all.
+You know, It makes BLM look bad when they're championing people like George Fentanel, like Eric Gardner or somebody.

-Always sold cigarette or something.
+I always sold a cigarette or something.

-It's not like there's a shortage of actual brutal police crimes on innocent people of any color that you could point to.
+You know, it's not like there's a shortage of actual brutal police crimes on innocent people of any color that you could point to.

 Yeah, they shot him.